Sign up to our Newsletter

 However, even states with absolute limits will still allow people to take the bar exam at least four times.
 So even if you haven’t passed the bar exam more than once in any of these states, you still have the chance to try again.

-3. What to Do if You Feel Like You Didn’t Pass the Bar Exam?
+3. What to Do If You Feel Like You Didn’t Pass the Bar Exam?

 You may come out of the bar exam feeling like you failed but actually performed well and passed.